jessecureton/python_bazel_template/README.md

 # Intro
-An opinionated template repo for Python projects using Bazel, built around the principle that wherever possible projects should be hermetic and reproducible.
+An opinionated template repo for multi-lingual projects using Bazel, built around the principle that wherever possible projects should be hermetic and reproducible.
 It includes:

-- Automated linting for Bazel & Python sources with Buildifier, Flake8, Black, and Isort
+- Automated linting for Bazel, Python, Golang, and Markdown sources with Buildifier, Flake8, Black, and Isort, Prettier, and `go fmt`.
 - Python test helpers to simplify unit test targets
-- Hermetic Python toolchain
+- Hermetic Python & Golang toolchains
 - Hermetic pip dependencies sourced from requirements.txt
-- Python Docker image support, including a matching runtime version as the hermetic toolchain.
+- Python & Golang Docker image support, including a matching runtime version as the hermetic toolchains.

 It does not seek to provide a continual submodule that can pick up upstream changes from the template, but is more like a `create-react-app` template where you can eject from the template